jturnercode/wrapg/README.md

 ## Acknowledgements
-This project was inspired by [_dataset_](https://dataset.readthedocs.io/en/latest/)
+This project built on great work by [psycopg 3](https://www.psycopg.org/psycopg3/docs/index.html) and was inspired by [_dataset_](https://dataset.readthedocs.io/en/latest/)

 ## Contact
 Created by [_jturnercode_](https://github.com/jturnercode) - hope it will help you out one day.

 ## License
-- TODO: Add later
+- MIT